recursivezero/abcd/src/content/stories/monkey-crocodile.md

 publishDate: "2025-07-10"
 author: "Folk Traditions"
 description: "A clever monkey teaches a crocodile that wit and wisdom can save you from any danger."
-image: "monkey-crocodile.png"
+image: "/assets/images/stories/monkey-crocodile.png"
-category: "Short"
+category: "Short Stories"
 readingTime: 4
 draft: false
 ---

-## 🐒
+## 🐒 The Monkey and the Crocodile

 Long ago, near the banks of the **Ganga river**, there lived a cheerful **Monkey** in a big fruit tree.
 He spent his days eating sweet **jamuns** and swinging joyfully among the branches.